Skip to content

 • Germany: Completion of university studies and the qualifications required to study for a doctorate

-• Greece: Higher education degree (ISCED 6), and master’s degree or equivalent (ISCED 7)
+• Greece: Higher education degree (ISCED 6), master’s degree or equivalent (ISCED 7), or currently registered at a master’s degree programme (the title must be submitted by the beginning of September)

 • Ireland: Honours degree (min.
 2.1); preference to those with a Master's degree